Singapore - Country Commercial Guide

 • International Laboratory Accreditation Cooperation (ILAC) MRA for testing, calibration, medical (ISO 15189), inspection and proficiency testing providers.

 Accredited test reports or certificates from foreign Conformity Assessment Bodies (CABs) are recognized locally if they bear the ILAC and IAF MRA marks as well as the accreditation body mark of the originating country.
-In addition, the Singapore Accreditation Council was appointed as the Good Laboratory Practice (GLP) Compliance Monitoring Authority in Singapore.
+In addition, SAC was appointed as the Good Laboratory Practice (GLP) Compliance Monitoring Authority in Singapore.
 In January 2010, Singapore became a Mutual Acceptance of Data (MAD) adherent member of the Organization for Economic Cooperation and Development (OECD).
 This means that GLP studies conducted in Singapore for the health and safety assessment of chemicals will be accepted in more than 40 OECD and non-OECD member countries.
-SAC was also formally recognized by the US Environmental Protection Agency (EPA) for the ENERGY STAR Programme in October 2010.
+In October 2010, the US Environmental Protection Agency (EPA) formally recognized SAC for the ENERGY STAR Programme.

-EnterpriseSG also focuses on developing the Testing, Inspection and Certification (TIC) infrastructure in Singapore to support and enable end-user industries.
-Efforts include engaging stakeholders and service providers from the public and private sectors to build capabilities, innovate and internationalize.
-EnterpriseSG participates in the Singapore Manufacturing Federation’s Testing, Inspection and Certification Interest Group (TIC IG) to spearhead industry development for the TIC sector in Singapore.
+The development of Singapore’s Testing, Inspection and Certification (TIC) infrastructure is one of the key focuses of EnterpriseSG, aimed to support end-user industries within Singapore.
+Efforts include engaging industry stakeholders and TIC companies to build capabilities, innovate and internationalize.
+SAC and EnterpriseSG work closely with industry bodies such as TIC Interest Group (IG) under the Singapore Manufacturing Federation, to spearhead industry development efforts for the TIC sector in Singapore.

 Publication of Technical Regulations